radhey24h/cloud-in-depth/azure-in-depth/Day-1-Cloud-Introduction-And-Azure-Basics/1-Cloud-Introduction-And-Azure-Basics.md

 - **Use Case**: Web applications, email servers.

 ### 3. Cluster Computing Model
-- **Definition**: Multiple computers work together as a single system.
 To avoid the drawback of client-server computing moldel Cluster computing model came in picture, So using the Cluster Computing model we can add more then one server in a cluster, so using this we can reduce the down time or any type of failure
 - **Benefits**: High availability, increased computing power.
 - **Drawbacks**: Complexity in management, cost of setup.